-The term for officers, core team chairpersons, support team chairpersons and chairpersons of standing committees shall be for a period of two years, which commences at the next scheduled meeting following the Annual Meeting in June.
+The term for officers and chairpersons of standing committees shall be for a period of two years, which commences at the next scheduled meeting following the Annual Meeting in November/early December.

-The general chairperson may re-appoint any core or support team chairperson, as well as, any standing committee chairperson.
+The general chairperson may re-appoint any standing and Ad-hoc committee chairpersons.

-In order for the commission to carry on any business at a regular commission meeting or an executive committee meeting, there shall be present, no less than one-fourth of the general membership at the start of the meeting.
+In order for the Commission to carry on any business at a regular commission meeting or an executive committee meeting, there shall be present, no less than one-fourth of the general membership at the start of the meeting.
 The secretary shall ascertain if a quorum exists.
-No quorum is needed to adjourn the meeting.
-If during the meeting the quorum is lost then the meeting must be adjourned.
+If during the meeting the quorum is lost then no further business will be conducted.

-2. Removal of a member of the commission:
+B. Removal of a voting member of the Commission:

-If a member misses four (4) consecutive Full Commission meetings
+If a member misses four (4) consecutive Commission meetings

-If a member fails to actively serve on a core team; and/or
+If a member fails to actively serve on a Standing Committee; and/or